Reisz/smart-prompt/README.md

 - Display exit status of previous command

 ## Character set
 Symbols used in the prompt should be part of [CP437](https://en.wikipedia.org/wiki/Code_page_437).
-If `$DISPLAY` is set the full range of Unicode characters and symbols can be used.
+The command `smart_prompt_swap` can be used to substitute them for more fitting Unicode symbols if the current terminal supports Unicode.